joshuawhitesm/FYFE/wp-content/plugins/wp-database-backup/readme.txt

 * Added Setting : Remove local backup
 * If Checked then it will remove local backup.

+= 4.4.1 =
+* 29-08-2017
+* If Class ZipArchive Not Present then create zip using PclZip

 == Frequently Asked Questions ==

  Q-How to  create database Backup?